Rajesh42/Rajesh42/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
-- 🎓 &nbsp; Studying at Jadavpur University.
+- 🎓 &nbsp; Graduated from Jadavpur University.
 - 💼 &nbsp; Currently working on a social media app.
 - 🌱 &nbsp; Currently learning Deep learning (DL) frameworks.
 - 🥅 &nbsp; 2022 Goals: Contribute more to Open Source projects.